 So, why are 60% of your people being harmed by this schedule?
 The answer is their genetics.

 Chronotype (the type of sleeper you are) is genetic, not a choice, as we would like to believe.

-The other 30% of the population is somewhere in between a lark and an owl but significantly closer to night owls.
+The other 30% of the population is somewhere in between a lark and an owl but significantly closer to night owls which we call Lowls (see what we did there?)
 This group can also thank their genetics.
-This third group typically feels sleepy around 11 PM or 12 AM (with some variation) and becomes fully alert by around 10 AM.
+Lowls typically feel sleepy around 11 p.m. or 12 a.m. (with some variation) and become fully alert by around 10 a.m.
 Waking up too early means they have to complete their day deprived of sleep.